isabella232/Bitcamp-React/README.md

 ### **Week 1**

-Establish an understanding of a functional component and its parts.
+Establish an understanding of JSX and a functional component and its parts.

 **Objective: These are all required in understanding how to use React and the way React integrates JavaScript and HTML into JSX**